Top 10: EPUB Editors

 2023.
 Calibre improves metadata editor

-Calibre has released a new version 6.17, which brings several new features and enhancements.
-One notable addition is the support for WOFF format fonts and CID keyed fonts in font subsetting, resulting in further reduction of file sizes.
+Calibre has released a new version 6.17 with some useful enhancements.
+In particular it added support for WOFF format fonts and CID keyed fonts in book editor that allows to reduce book file size.
 Additionally, when data files are present, the book details now include a convenient link to open the data files folder.
 The template language has been upgraded with various functions that allow users to query the extra files associated with a book.
 In the Edit book feature, users can now compress images in the WEBP format.
-The comments editor has also been improved, offering buttons to easily create links to data files and folders when inserting a link.
-Furthermore, users can now display the id, formats, and path columns through Preferences, allowing for more customization.
-A new button has been added to the trash bin, enabling users to easily clear its contents.
-Lastly, the metadata editor now utilizes a dedicated editor with a preview option for custom columns that store Markdown formatted text.
+The comments editor has also been improved - it now has buttons to create links to data files and folders when inserting a link.
+Furthermore, users can now display the id, formats and path columns in Preferences.
+A new button has been added to the trash bin to clear its contents.
+Lastly, the metadata editor now has a preview option for custom columns that store Markdown formatted text.

 2023.
 Sigil now allows to edit Checkpoint descriptions